The Evolution of Gaming

 In non-fictional terms, the industry has undergone a total transformation to maximise revenue growth and consumer engagement on a global scale.
-In 2018, the video games market was worth more than $130bn and is likely to become a $300bn-plus industry by 2025, according to GlobalData figures.
+In 2018, the video games market was worth more than $130bn and its growth has been phenomenal to date.
 Mobile gaming has already outstripped the console and personal computer (PC) markets.
 Over the coming years, with the increased maturity of streaming (supported by 5G), cloud services, and mobile esports, more gamers will shift towards mobile gaming platforms, driving the expansion of this market to over $100bn by 2022.

 The Experience Era – Level up CX!